HL7/fhircast-docs/input/pagecontent/2-7-Conformance.md

 Hubs SHOULD serve a JSON document at the location formed by appending `/.well-known/fhircast-configuration` to their `hub.url`.
 Contrary to RFC5785 Appendix B.4, the `.well-known` path component may be appended even if the `hub.url` endpoint already contains a path component.

-Hubs SHOULD also include the supported FHIR version in the hub URL by appending `/R4` or other another version of FHIR to their `hub.url`.
+Hubs SHOULD include the supported FHIR version by appending `/R4` or the corresponding version of FHIR to the `hub.url`.

 A simple JSON document is returned using the `application/json` mime type, with the following key/value pairs: